 He serves as a Senior Fellow of the Institute for Healthcare Improvement where his focus is Joy in Work.
 He works as the Leadership Theme Leader and member of the NEJM Catalyst Board.

 A full professor, he has been Principal Investigator of two NIH Grants and has authored two books and 186 peer-reviewed articles.
 He was honored with the Diamond Quality Fellow Lifetime Achievement Award.
 Swensen served as President of two international professional groups.
 He founded the Big Sky Group and the Sun Valley Roundtable.

 Swensen holds a Master of Medical Management from Carnegie Mellon University’s Heinz School and is a trained Executive Coach.
 He has served as a Director on two Boards and as a member of the Mayo Clinic Management Team.
 He has started two businesses.

-During the two past decades, Dr. Swensen has started three businesses.
-He has been married for 38 years and has two children.
-He has run or cross-country skied 38 marathons.
+Swensen has been married for 41 years, has two children and has run or cross-country skied 39 marathons.